jberenike/jberenike.github.io/publications.md

 # important note

-!I have transferred almost all my publications to the open access publication and research data repository managed by Bielefeld University (PUB).

-For my books, papers, and other publications (from preprint to published, most with full texts), thus please see the [Bielefeld PUB](https://pub.uni-bielefeld.de/person/262987169).
+I have **transferred most of my publications to the open access publication and research data repository managed by Bielefeld University (PUB).** For my books, papers, and other publications (from preprint to published, most with full texts), thus please see the [Bielefeld PUB](https://pub.uni-bielefeld.de/person/262987169).

-+++ below remain only papers and contributions published before 20220 that are to be added to the PUB repository +++
++++ **below remain only papers and contributions published before 20220 that are to be added to the PUB repository +++

-### ARTICLES IN REFEREED PROCEEDINGS
+**articles in refereed proceedings

 Herrmann, J.B. & Messerli, Th.
 (2020).
 Metaphors we read by: Finding metaphorical conceptualizations of reading in web 2.0 book reviews.
 International Conference DH2020, Ottawa, Canada.